 So I decided to do some further digging on this commonly used garment finishing chemical: The National Cancer Institute says that formaldehyde can cause "burning sensations in the eyes, nose, and throat; coughing; wheezing; nausea; and skin irritation."
 The institute goes on to say, "Several NCI surveys of professionals who are potentially exposed to formaldehyde in their work, such as anatomists and embalmers, have suggested that these individuals are at an increased risk of leukemia and brain cancer compared with the general population."
 And if that wasn't enough, the Environmental Protection Agency "considers formaldehyde to be a probable human carcinogen (cancer-causing agent)."
 Of course, there is no conclusive evidence that formaldehyde causes cancer, but I will let you be the judge if you want it on your clothing?

-At Fed By Threads, I am relieved to say with pride, our clothes do not have that new clothes smell, and I wouldn't want it any other way.
+At Fed By Threads, our clothes do not have that new clothes smell, and I wouldn't want it any other way.
 Formaldehyde is for the deceased and for science experiments.
 I am going to go out on a limb and say it doesn't belong in our clothing.

 The effect of our shift away from formaldehyde, however, does have repercussions: I size all my gals DOWN because our fabrics will move a little, breathe a little, and in the wash return to their form.
 Our fabrics do not SHRINK and do not off-gas!
 It's a whole new way of thinking about clothing, the way clothing used to be made before companies came up with the brilliant idea to help consumers get rid of the ironing board by adding products used in morgues.